-As we age, the natural process of greying of hair also takes place.
+As we age, the natural process of greying hair also takes place.

-Some women may choose to color their hair and cover up the greys, while others embrace their natural hair.
+Some women may choose to colour their hair and cover up the greys, while others embrace their natural hair.

 While this can be a beautiful and distinguished look, however, grey hair tends to be more delicate, dry, and prone to frizz, making it crucial to adopt a specialized hair care routine to keep it healthy, shiny, and frizz-free.